pulumi/docs/quickstart/kubernetes-guestbook.md

             },
         },
     });

+    export let frontendIP: pulumi.Output<string>;
+    if (useLoadBalancer) {
+        frontendIP = frontendService.status.apply(status => status.loadBalancer.ingress[0].ip);
+    } else {
+        frontendIP = frontendService.spec.apply(spec => spec.clusterIP);
+    }
     ```

-    This is a lot of code, but it just creates three Kubernetes Services, each with an associated Deployment.
-The full
+    This code creates three Kubernetes Services, each with an associated Deployment.
+The full Kubernetes object model is
-    Kubernetes object model is available to us.
-Programming directly against the raw object model is a great way to ease
-    into using Pulumi, and gives us the full power of Kubernetes right away; however, we will also soon see that real
+    available to us.
+Programming directly against the raw object model gives us the full power of Kubernetes right away.
-    languages can help greatly simplify examples like this, thanks to the added abstraction of classes and functions.
+    In future examples, we'll see that real languages can help greatly simplify examples like this, thanks to the added
+    abstraction of classes and functions.

+3. (Optional) By default, our frontend Service will be of type `ClusterIP`.
+This will work on Minikube, but for most
+    production Kubernetes clusters, we will want it to be of type `LoadBalancer`, ensuring that a load balancer in your
+    target cloud environment is allocated.

+    The above code uses [configuration](https://pulumi.io/tour/programs-configuring.html) to make this parameterizable.
+    If you'd like our program to use a load balancer, simply run:

+    ```shell
+    $ pulumi config set useLoadBalancer true
+    ```

+    If you're not sure, it's safe to skip this step.

-3. Now we're ready to deploy our code.
+4. Now we're ready to deploy our code.
 To do so, simply run `pulumi up`:

     ```
     $ pulumi up